akhmadfauzi/hitung-pecahan-uang/README.md

 # Run

-Hitung Pecahan Uang is a simple application.
+Hitung Pecahan Uang is a simple application for displaying denominations based from users input.

 ## Installation